shenyimings/FORGE-Artifacts/README.md

 Specifically, it includes the [source code](src/) of the FORGE framework, the [dataset](dataset/) constructed by FORGE, and the [evaluation results](evaluation/).

+## References

+For more information about the dataset and research findings, please refer to our paper accepted by **ICSE 2026**: "*FORGE: An LLM-driven Framework for Large-Scale Smart Contract Vulnerability Dataset Construction.*"

 ## FORGE Framework

 ### Overview